TremoloSecurity/openunison-qs-openshift/README.md

 # Deployment

 The deployment model assumes:
-1. OpenShift 3.x or higher (Origin or Downstream)
+1. Kubernetes 1.8 or higher (tested with "stock" Kubernetes, but should work with any Kubernetes distribution)
 2. An image repository
-3. Access to a certified RDBMS (may run on OpenShift)
+3. Access to a certified RDBMS (may run on Kubernetes)

-These instructions cover using the Source-to-Image created by Tremolo Security for OpenUnison, but can be deployed into any J2EE container like tomcat, wildfly, etc.  The Source-to-Image builder will build a container image from your unison.xml and myvd.props file that has all of your libraries running a hardened version of Apache Tomcat 8.5 on the latest CentOS.
-The keystore required for deployment will be stored as a secret in OpenShift.
+These instructions cover using the Source-to-Image created by Tremolo Security for OpenUnison, but can be deployed into any J2EE container like tomcat, wildfly, etc.  The Source-to-Image builder will build a container image from your unison.xml and myvd.props file that has all of your libraries running on Undertow.io on the latest CentOS.
+The keystore required for deployment will be stored as a secret in Kubernetes.

 ## Generating Keystore

-OpenUnison encrypts or signs everything that leaves it such as JWTs, workflow requests, session cookies, etc. To do this, we need to create a Java keystore that can be used to store these keys as well as the certificates used for TLS by Tomcat.
-When working with OpenShift something to take note of is Go does NOT work with self signed certificates that are not marked as CA:TRUE no matter how many ways you trust it.
+OpenUnison encrypts or signs everything that leaves it such as JWTs, workflow requests, session cookies, etc. To do this, we need to create a Java keystore that can be used to store these keys as well as the certificates used for TLS by Undertow.
+When working with Kubernetes something to take note of is Go does NOT work with self signed certificates that are not marked as CA:TRUE no matter how many ways you trust it.
 In order to use a self signed certificate you have to create a self signed certificate authority and THEN create a certificate signed by that CA. This can be done using Java's keytool but OpenSSL's approach is easier.
 To make this easier, the makecerts.sh script in this repository (`src/main/bash/makessl.sh`) (adapted from a similar script from CoreOS) will do this for you.
 Just make sure to change the subject in the script first:

 ```bash
 $ sh makessl.sh